MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_dxgk_graphicspower_register_input_v_1_2.md

 #define DXGK_GRAPHICSPOWER_VERSION_1_2 0x1002
 #define DXGK_GRAPHICSPOWER_VERSION DXGK_GRAPHICSPOWER_VERSION_1_2
 ```
 By default, DXGK_GRAPHICSPOWER_VERSION represents the latest version.
+Graphics will support the current version and all previous versions.
+If this value is a version that is not recognized, we will fail with STATUS_NOINTERFACE.
+This should only happen in the case the non-graphics driver was built for a newer OS than what is currently running, and in this case we expect the non-graphics driver to retry with a lower version number.

 DXGK_GRAPHICSPOWER_VERSION_1_1 supports F-state change notifications.
 DXGK_GRAPHICSPOWER_VERSION_1_2 supports initial enumeration of shared power component data and state.

 ### -field PrivateHandle

 An opaque handle which will be provided in any callbacks.
 This handle must be globally unique, therefore, a pointer to the calling driver’s PDO or FDO should be used.
+This handle will be used as a key by graphics to track this specific registration, and will be associated with the non-graphics driver callbacks in order to handle their future removal.

 ### -field PowerNotificationCb

-A callback providing notification that the graphics device will be undergoing a device power state transition.
+A callback providing notification that the graphics device will be undergoing a device power state transition, and provide a new DEVICE_POWER_STATE.
 This callback is required to be implemented.
 See [PDXGK_POWER_NOTIFICATION](../d3dkmthk/nc-d3dkmthk-pdxgk_power_notification.md).

 ### -field RemovalNotificationCb